Lafayette Escadrille (film): Reception

-In the original cut of the film Tab Hunter's character died at the end.
-However this was poorly received at previews and a new ending was shot in April–May 1957 where he lived.
+In Wellman's original cut of the film, Tab Hunter's character is killed in the air while trying to rejoin his squadron; his young lover, stricken with grief over his death, throws herself off a bridge into the Seine River.
+However this ending was poorly received at previews and instead a new happy ending was shot in April–May 1957 in which both characters live and are reunited.